Headscarves can be banned at work in Europe, top court rules

 Nike has a new product for Muslim women: The 'Pro Hijab'

-The Muslim women -- a receptionist working at G4S (GFSZY) in Belgium and a consultant at Micropole in France -- had taken their cases to national courts, who then referred the matter to the ECJ.
+The Muslim women -- a receptionist working at security firm G4S in Belgium and a consultant at Micropole in France -- had taken their cases to national courts, who then referred the matter to the ECJ.

+CCIF, a French organization that campaigns against Islamophobia, said the court's decision "condemns Muslim women to an economical and social death."

+"This decision is not based on a logic of promoting fundamental rights, but rather on the tensions running through certain parts of European societies," it said in a statement.

 G4S is one of the biggest private sector employers in the world, with more than 600,000 workers around the world.